Rewich-1/projet_MLOPS_predict_anime/back/README.md

-How to use the back-end:
+How to use the back-end as a standalone application (for testing purposes)):

 Use the following commands :
 - First we build the docker image